spncrhrstn/spencerharston.com/src/posts/updating-python-on-wsl2.md

 ---
 title: Updating Python on WSL2
 description: Updating Python on WSL2 can be done in a few simple steps.
-For better or worse.
+Is this the best way?
+Meh.
-date: 2022-04-28
+date: 2022-04-29
 ---

 I've been using WSL2 as my main development on my personal machines and it's been pretty successful.
 Recently, due to using Python more often at work, I wanted to start using Python for some personal projects.